About the Recovery and Resilience Plan

 With the EU priorities included in the RRF, the European Semester will be better able to guide Member States towards successfully implementing the green and digital transition and building a more resilient EU economy.

 The Slovenia's RRP sets out an indicative timetable, estimated total costs, milestones and targets.
-There are 209 milestones and targets linked to the implementation of reforms and investments, of which 69 are linked to the implementation of reforms and 140 to the implementation of investments.
+There are 205 milestones and targets linked to the implementation of 36 reforms and 50 investments.

 Slovenia will direct EU funding for recovery and resilience to the green transition, digital transformation, support to the economy, research and development, education, healthcare, social security, and housing.